 - Trading Simulation for Android

-Because of this, rather than focusing on the name, it's better to focus on the functionality of any trading simulator.
+As a result, rather than focusing on the name, it is preferable to focus on the functionality of any trading simulator.

-The functionality of any trading simulator should be the same as any live trading account, including how to open, modify and close trades.
-This includes the fees that would be charged on a live account, like commissions, spreads, swaps, and so on.
-Stock market fees can significantly affect the return on investment, so it is important to have them included in any free trade simulation account.
+Any trading simulator should have the same functionality as a live trading account, including the ability to open, modify, and close trades.
+This includes commissions, spreads, swaps, and other fees that would be charged on a live account.
+Stock market fees can have a significant impact on return on investment, so they must be included in any free trade simulation account.

-To start trading on one of the world's most popular free Forex simulators, click the banner below to open a demo account with Admiral Markets!
+To start trading on one of the world's most popular free Forex simulators, click the banner below to open a demo account with Admirals!

 With so many labels floating around, it can be difficult to know what you're signing up for.
 In particular, it's easy to confuse demo accounts, which are simulators within a trading platform, with pure simulation platforms.